Drones can "hear" walls

 In the following video, we illustrate how drones can hear walls.

-Algorithm identifies echos from a wall
+Algorithm identifies echoes from a wall

 The basic principle remains unchanged in the current approach: When the loudspeaker sends out a sound impulse, the waves bounce back from the walls.
 These direct reflections of the impulse are referred to as first order echoes.
 The biggest problem arising in the mathematical feasibility study: "Every microphone detects a large number of echoes.
 We need to be able to decide with certainty which echoes are coming from which wall," says Kemper.

-The transit time – the time delay between emitting the sound pulse and receiving its echo – can be determined very precisely using the microphones.
+The transit time – the time delay between emitting the sound pulse and receiving its echoe – can be determined very precisely using the microphones.
 All transit times from a given wall have a specific relationship with one another.
 Kemper and Boutin developed a new algorithm that uses this relationship to assign individual echoes to a particular wall.

 Once the echoes have been assigned to the right walls, the position and inclination of the walls are calculated using a geometric approach similar to that used by GPS when determining location data.

 The calculation can go wrong, however.
 That is because some echoes might satisfy the conditions of the mathematical relationship by chance.
 This leads to the identification of walls that are actually not there, so-called ghost walls.
 But how likely are ghost walls when using a drone for the measurements?

 Kemper and Boutin study this issue in their scientific paper.
 They prove that the drone's freedom of motion is sufficient for the probability of placing it in a "good" position – meaning a position where no ghost walls are detected – to be equal to 1.
 In other words, such a placement is a near certainty.
 The only prerequisite is that the microphones are not arranged in a common plane on the drone.